wufan-cse/wufan-cse.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: CS master of <a href='https://www.sjtu.edu.cn/'>Shanghai Jiao Tong University</a>.
+subtitle: M.S. of <a href='https://www.sjtu.edu.cn/'>Shanghai Jiao Tong University</a>.

 profile:
   align: right